 By Kevin Williams

-I stumbled upon this cookbook on Etsy recently and, for $5, had to buy it.
+I stumbled upon this cookbook on Etsy years ago and bought it for a few bucks.

 As someone who studies Amish culinary history, this interested me very much.
 At some point in the first half of the 20th century Amish cooking began to get lumped in with Pennsylvania Dutch fare.
 Historically, the two cooking styles were quite different.
 Pennsylvania Dutch cooking incorporated the legendary “seven sweet and seven sours” and had a much greater German tilt than the typically more bland, plain Amish culinary traditions which tilted towards baked goods.
 I have a popular Culinary Arts Press cookbook of Pennsylvania Dutch Recipes from the 1930s and it was firmly in the “Seven Sweets and Sours” tradition.
 This book – The Amish Dutch Cookbook – is from the 1950s and seems to capture the beginning of the blending of Amish and PA Dutch food.